lioness3/portfolio-code-review/README.md

 *****************
 # _Setup_

-Insert URL https://github.com/lioness3/portfolio-code-review.git into web browser of your choice
+Insert the URL: https://lioness3.github.io/portfolio-code-review/ into any web browser of your choice.

 # _Technology Used_